Second DUI Offense in Pittsburgh | Defense Help, Charges and Penalties

 Second DUI in Pittsburgh

 If you already have a DUI conviction on your record, it’s essential to have an experienced criminal defense attorney who can help you avoid a second one by going over the incident and advising you on how to proceed.
-Before you ever appear in court, a competent attorney can begin working on your defense.
+Before you ever appear in court, a competent second DUI attorney can begin working on your defense.

-If the police stopped you without probable cause, your attorney will try to show that the evidence against you should be suppressed (not allowed to be presented to a jury or the court).
+If the police stopped you without probable cause, your 2nd DUI attorney will try to show that the evidence against you should be suppressed (not allowed to be presented to a jury or the court).
 If your attorney’s motion to suppress is granted by the judge, your case could be reduced or dismissed.

-A well-practiced attorney can determine whether your stop was legal and has the ability to advocate for your rights.
+A well-practiced 2nd DUI attorney can determine whether your stop was legal and has the ability to advocate for your rights.
 The DUI lawyers at Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC have extensive experience working with clients facing a second DUI in Pittsburgh and will deliver high-quality and passionate legal representation to effectively handle your case and keep you out of jail.